-In this tutorial, we will study how to install java, Java installation in Windows Operating System, How to check the version of installed, and Setting up Environment Variable.
+In this tutorial, we will study how to install java on windows 10, Java installation in Windows Operating System, How to check the version of installed and Setting up Environment Variable.
 So let’s start.

 Java has support for many platforms like Windows, Linux, Solaris, etc. These platforms have their own installation methods.
 In this tutorial, we will be covering the installation procedure Windows operating system for both 32-bit and 64-bit OS.